 |Laid down||5 Apr 1940||AG Weser, Bremen (werk 986)|

 A British submarine fired torpedoes at U-67 which missed by 150m.

 28 Mar 1943

 During an attack by Wolfpack Seeräuber (Pirate) on small convoy RS-3, in which three ships were sunk, three U-boats (of eight) were seriously damaged, one of which was U-67, hit by air-launched torpedoes.
 (Sources: Blair, vol 2, page 204)

 3 recorded attacks on this boat.

 Men lost from the boat

 27 Oct 1942

-After an explosion during torpedo loading on the U-67 one man was killed.
-[Matrosenobergefreiter Heinz Hartmann]
+One man died following an explosion during torpedo loading on U-67 [Matrosenobergefreiter Heinz Hartmann].

 Related: For more info on such losses see - Men lost from U-boats -